ITV/scala-pact/README.md

 # ScalaPact
 A library for generating Consumer Driven Contract files in Scala projects following the PACT standard using [ScalaTest](http://www.scalatest.org/).
-Includes supporting tools the use Pact files to verify and stub services.
+Includes supporting tools that use Pact files to verify and stub services.

 ScalaPact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.